 Wawona is a Yosemite National Park history hive.
 Original buildings from Yosemite’s early days, horse-drawn wagons, and one of the few covered bridges in California are all here.
 The Yosemite History Center displays how Yosemite was the inspiration for national parks across America and throughout the world.
 New to the Yosemite History Center is the Chinese Laundry, a long lost building that was recently dedicated to honor the labor of Chinese and AAPI immigrants to the region that have had incredible impacts on park infrastructure.

 This National Historic Landmark is one of California’s original mountain resort hotels, originally established in 1856.
-It has hosted scores of Yosemite travelers, including President Theodore Roosevelt.
+The Wawona Hotel has hosted scores of Yosemite travelers, including President Theodore Roosevelt.
 Seasonal amenities include the Wawona Golf Course, vintage swimming pool and riding stables at the ever-popular resort hotel.

 After a day of history buffing, enjoy a throwback dining experience at the Wawona Hotel Dining Room.